hamodyk/Corsair-Ambience/README.md

 You can also extract the .rar file, which will create the Release folder with the .exe inside it.

+### Update: I've deployed a new version with support to RAM and CPU coolers, and also fixed an issue with the mouse.
+Use the same download link as before.

 # Project installation
 To install and debug the project you need to do the following: